Understanding melanoma: The signs, symptoms and risk factors

 deaths

-A new spot on the skin — one that changes in size, shape or color, or one that looks different — is an important warning sign of melanoma and should be checked by a doctor.
-The ABCDE rule outlines the characteristics of moles that may be melanomas and is helpful guidance for monitoring skin changes:
+A new spot on the skin or a spot that is changing in size, shape or color, or one that looks different, is an important warning sign of melanoma and should be checked by a doctor.
+The ABCDE rule outlines the characteristics of moles that may be melanoma and is helpful guidance for monitoring skin changes:

 A is for Asymmetry